This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

-After you’ve tempered your eggs, you simply need to add it and the remaining ingredients for this keto eggnog to a blender.
+After you’ve made your sweetened condensed milk replacement, you simply need to add it and the remaining ingredients for this keto eggnog to a blender.
 Once mixed, you should allow this drink to chill and thicken a bit in the refrigerator overnight.

 Other Keto Holiday Drink Recipes:

 If you try this recipe, please stop back and leave it a star rating and/or a review in the comments.
 Stay connected & share photos of your creations with me & others on Instagram, Facebook, and Pinterest!